GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 alt="Sketch shows that with RenderingNG performance does not degrade so much.", width="800", height="559" %}

-## Extensibility: the right tools for the job
+## Extensibility: The right tools for the job

 Once we have reliability and scalable performance, we're now ready to build on top a host of tools to help developers extend the built-in parts of HTML,